Share this

 One important exception: certain energy-saving measures - insulation, air source heat pumps, solar panels, MVHR systems - currently attract a reduced VAT rate of 0% under HMRC rules.
 On a project with the low-energy systems scope described above, this saving is meaningful and worth confirming with your contractor at tender stage.

-If your project involves the amalgamation of two flats into a single dwelling, the construction works may qualify for a reduced VAT rate of 5% rather than the standard 20% - a significant saving on a large project.
-This is a nuanced area of VAT legislation and the specifics of your project will determine whether it applies, so always take advice from your accountant or a VAT specialist before proceeding.
+If your project involves the amalgamation of two flats into a single dwelling, the construction works may qualify for a reduced VAT rate of 5% rather than the standard 20%.
+This is a nuanced area of VAT legislation and the specifics of your project will determine whether it applies - always take advice from your accountant or a VAT specialist before proceeding.

 Is it worth it?